 FAQs:

-The Walking Liberty design, introduced in 1916 by sculptor Adolph A. Weinman, is widely regarded as one of the most beautiful and iconic motifs in American coinage.
-It features Lady Liberty striding confidently toward the sunrise, symbolizing hope, progress, and freedom.
-Originally used on half dollars minted from 1916 to 1947, this design has become a cherished symbol of American heritage and is often chosen for modern silver rounds to honor its legacy.
+The Walking Liberty design, created by sculptor Adolph A. Weinman in 1916, is widely regarded as one of the most beautiful motifs in American coinage.
+It features Lady Liberty striding confidently toward the sunrise, symbolizing progress and hope, with the American flag draped around her shoulders.
+This design originally appeared on the half dollar from 1916 to 1947 and is celebrated for its artistry and patriotic symbolism.